 A key safe is a durable metal box in which you can securely store the key to your door.
 It is installed into brick or concrete on the outside of your property and your keys can only be accessed by a combination code.
 This combination code will only be known to you and anyone you allow access too.

-MePACS also offers a Falls Detector.
-It is ideal for people who are at risk of sudden falls or black outs.
-The pendant is lightweight and fully waterproof so can be worn in the bath or shower.
+MePACS also offers a Fall Detector alarm.
+This is ideal for people who are at risk of sudden falls or black outs.
+The pendant is lightweight and fully waterproof, so it can be worn in the bath or shower.
 It also has light and sound confirmation to identify when the alarm has been triggered.

 MePACS also offers a vibrating pendant.
 A vibrating pendant is ideal for the sight impaired or just general peace of mind that a signal has been sent to the alarm unit.
 Up to 300 metres range.
 Comes complete with wristwatch strap & neck chain.
 Ultrasonically sealed to be completely waterproof.